Desktop App Capabilities and Components

 Multi-user accounts

-Multiple users (with separate accounts) can access Banyan-protected services via the desktop app on a single device.
+Multiple users (with separate accounts) can access CSE-protected services via the desktop app on a single device.
 This may be useful in work environments where employees rotate use of a single device.

 One-click SSH access